Fees & Funding > What Does the 12-Week Property Disregard Mean? What Happens To My Home?

 Lower threshold: £14,250

-How Do They Work?
+How Do These Thresholds Work?

 If your assets exceed the upper threshold (so £23,250 in the case of England), you’ll have to self-fund all care costs.
-If your savings or any other liquid assets (things that can be easily converted into physical money) are below the threshold and you plan on selling your property to fund care costs, the council will disregard its value for the first 12 weeks of your care home placement.
+If your savings or any other liquid assets (things that can be easily converted into physical money) are above the threshold and you plan on selling your property to fund care costs, the council will disregard its value for the first 12 weeks of your care home placement.

 Find your local council or authority here.

 Once your local authority has disregarded the value of your property and your total assets are below the upper limit as a result, they’re then obliged to pay your care costs for the 12 weeks.
-If your home is sold within 12 weeks, they’ll pay until the sale goes through.

 If your local authority pays any money towards your care costs during the 12 weeks, you don’t need to pay this back.